The Julian House outreach team receive and respond to reports of rough sleepers in Exeter.

-Under a motorway, on a ledge, isn’t the location that springs to mind when you think of homelessness, however it had been brought to the team’s attention that this area was being used by a couple regularly as a place to sleep.
+On a ledge, under a motorway, isn’t the location that springs to mind when you think of homelessness.
+However it had been brought to the team’s attention that this area was being used by a couple regularly as a place to sleep.
 To say the spot was difficult to access is an understatement.
-An extremely steep verge led the way up to the small concrete ledge, which the couple had been sleeping on, with a busy motorway only metres above.
-The noise from the vehicles overhead screamed and the toxic smell of fumes took over.
-This was not a healthy environment for anyone to live in, we had to do something.
+A bank led up to a concrete ledge which the couple had been sleeping on.
+This was not a healthy environment for anyone to live in.
+We had to do something.

 We continued to meet with them in the same spot regularly for about four weeks.
 Each time I brought a hot drink and a smile, and they slowly began to warm to our team, allowing us to gain their trust incrementally.
 The major turning point was when I was able to take them to the council offices to see what could be offering in terms of housing and support.
 This meeting went really well – the couple came away having secured temporary accommodation.

 Having a settled home allowed the woman to reconnect with the family she had once felt isolated from and begin to rebuild those precious connections.
-We were absolutely thrilled when she told us that she was soon to be a grandmother, as this was something she would never have imagined six months ago.
+I was absolutely thrilled when she told me that she was soon to be a grandmother, as this was something she would never have imagined six months ago.

 The hard work that went into helping this couple really pays off when they pop in to say hello to us at the office.
 The difference we can see in them, physically and emotionally, is incredible.
-They are still flourishing together in their flat and that’d the best reward our team could ask for.
+They are still flourishing together in their flat a fantastic outcome.